In [1]:

 [Büchi] 0 0 I->0 0->0 a & !b 1 1 0->1 b & c & d 2 2 0->2 b & !d 3 3 0->3 b & !c & d 4 4 0->4 !a & !b 1->1 c & d 1->2 !d 1->3 !c & d 2->1 c & d 2->2 !d 2->3 !c & d 3->1 c 3->3 !c 4->4 1

 The call the spot.setup() in the first cells has installed a default style for the graphviz output.
-If you want to change this style temporarily, you can call the show(style) method explicitely.
+If you want to change this style temporarily, you can call the show(style) method explicitly.
 For instance here is a vertical layout with the default font of GraphViz.

 In [3]: